Oakland County International Airport

 Oakland County International Airport (IATA: PTK, ICAO: KPTK, FAA LID: PTK) is a county-owned public-use airport located in Waterford Township, Oakland County, Michigan, United States.
 The airport is located approximately one mile from the center of Waterford Township and Oakland County.
 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a non primary commercial service facility.

 It is the sixth-busiest airport in the United States without scheduled passenger service.
 Charters carrying sports teams competing at the now-defunct Palace of Auburn Hills nearby frequently used the airport.
 The airport was originally called Pontiac Municipal Airport when it opened in 1928 and became Oakland-Pontiac Airport later before adopting its current name.

-The airport holds an open house every year, showing aircraft based at PTK, military aircraft and vintage aircraft.
+The airport holds an open house every year, showing aircraft based at PTK, military aircraft, and vintage aircraft.
 The Civil Air Patrol acts as security for the open house.

 History

 The city of Pontiac purchased 160 acre of land on September 12, 1928, and on November 27 of that year the airport opened.
 It received its dedication the following June and was named Pontiac Airport.
 The Oakland County government bought the airport on February 25, 1967.
 The Oakland County Board of Commissioners gave the airport its current name on March 7, 1996, after L. Brooks Patterson suggested renaming the airport.

-During 2013, Lakeshore Express operated by Pentastar Aviation operated flights from PTK to Chicago-Midway and Pellston.
+During 2013, Lakeshore Express operated by Pentastar Aviation operated flights from PTK to Chicago-Midway and Pellston on the Saab 340.

+During the existence of DaimlerChrysler from 1998 to 2007, the corporation operated a frequent shuttle service from PTK to Stuttgart Airport, near the corporation's headquarters, on an Airbus A319CJ.
+The flight boarded from a Jet bridge that was added to the Pentastar Aviation FBO facility.
+This Jet bridge was also used for sports charters to the Palace of Auburn Hills until being retired in the early 2020s.

 Lakeshore Express flights suspended operation in April 2014 as operator Pentastar Aviation elected to cease operating the flights.